Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Materials and Methods

 \subsection{k-means method}

-To confirm the consistency of the results obtained with the modified ONMF and other methods, we used the k-means method to analyze the 2D-XAS data and compared its results with those of our method.
+To confirm the consistency of the results obtained with the one-sided ONMF and other methods, we used the k-means method to analyze the 2D-XAS data and compared its results with those of our method.
 The k-means method is a standard clustering method that classifies data into $k$ clusters.
-To extract individual spatial domains with different spectral profiles, the k-means method is formulated as the following optimization problem \cite{RN1488}.
+To extract individual spatial domains with different spectral profiles, it was formulated as an optimization problem \cite{RN1488}:

-where $\bm{x}_i$ is the X-ray absorption spectrum at the $i$-th pixel, and $\bm{h}_j$ denotes the mean absorption spectrum of the $j$-th domain. $w_{ij}$ is a one-hot representation that takes either $1$ or $0$ depending on whether or not $\bm{x}_i$ belongs to the $j$-th domain.
-The vector denoted by $\bm{w}_i^{k-means}$ represents the spatial structure of the $i$-th domain .
+where $\boldsymbol{x}_i$ is the X-ray absorption spectrum at the $i$-th pixel, and $\boldsymbol{h}_j$ denotes the mean absorption spectrum of the $j$-th domain. $w_{ij}$ is a one-hot representation that takes either $1$ or $0$ depending on whether or not $\boldsymbol{x}_i$ belongs to the $j$-th domain.
+The vector denoted by $\boldsymbol{w}_i^{k-means}$ represents the spatial structure of the $i$-th domain .